2-Week Peru Itinerary - Highlights of the South

 Day 5: Arequipa: Monasterio de Santa Catalina & Museo Santuarios Andinos

-Your 5th day in Peru is dedicated to exploring the delightful colonial city of Arequipa, home to some of Southern Peru’s finest sights, such as the city’s Monasterio de Santa Catalina, a colorful 16th-century monastery.
+Your 5th day in Peru is dedicated to exploring the delightful colonial city of Arequipa, home to some of Southern Peru’s finest sights, including the colorful and wonderful Monasterio de Santa Catalina, a 16th-century monastery.

 Arequipa looks starkly different from both Lima and Cusco (as well as other Andean cities) and it also has historically been somewhat separate from the rest of Peru, both politically and geographically.
 The city’s defining feature is its white stone construction.
 The stone, called “sillar”, is volcanic in origin and gives the city an elegant, almost glistening aesthetic.